LittleLittleCloud/MLNet-Benchmark/Readme.md

 `dotnet msbuild Run.proj`

-The command above will test happy path using these [datasets](./Dataset.props), including training and build generated projects.
-And it will generate a final report in the same folder when the test is finished.
+The command above will test happy path using these [datasets](./Dataset.props), including training, build generated projects, retraining with exsiting mbconfigs and build those generated projects again.
+And it will generate two final reports in the same folder when the test is finished which indicates the training results.